2000 Summer Paralympics: Lack of host broadcaster

-Two months later, exactly on 8 December 1999, Mrs. Louis Appleby, the then executive chairwoman of the SPOC revealed during another press conference "that negotiations with Channel 7 had collapsed because of an indecent proposal made by the station's directors.
+Two months later, exactly on 8 December 1999, Ms Louis Appleby, the then executive chairwoman of the SPOC revealed during another press conference "that negotiations with Channel 7 had collapsed because of an indecent proposal made by the station's directors.
 The proposal from Channel 7's board of directors was that none of the Sydney Paralympic Games events would be broadcast live on free-to-air television".
 Instead, "Seven proposed airing a one-hour "best of each day" summary at 11pm and then re-running the program on its pay-TV network the following day.
 Even the ceremonies would not be broadcast live."
 In the absence of available options, this proposal could be considered the only viable one by the SPOC board, But Appleby stated on the same day, "The Seven idea was well below the level we expected for a host broadcaster".